Acry/SDL2-Physics/README.md

 An alternative form of scientific notation is to use a “10” raised to the power of the number of zeros in the value.
 For example, the mass of Earth’s moon could be alternatively expressed as 7.3483×10^22 kg.
 If the magnitude of the number is less than one, the exponent on the power of ten would be negative as in 6.67×10^-11.

 You will use scientific notation when you incorporate physics into your game programs, for example, when you define constants like the gravitational constant.
 Most computer languages recognize scientific notation, so you can incorporate it into your game programs.
 For example, the following snippet of code would be perfectly acceptable in the Java, C, or C# programming languages:

-the following line of code would be perfectly acceptable in the Java, C, or C#:

 `double G = 6.67e-11;`